Frequently Asked Questions

 Is it possible to defer my enrollment at the Graziadio School?

-If you are not able to start your degree program at the Graziadio School in the academic term for which you were admitted, you may request deferred enrollment through your assigned Program Advisor.
+If you are not able to start your degree program at the Graziadio School in the academic term for which you were admitted, you may request deferred enrollment through your assigned Academic Advisor.
 Deferrals are granted for a single term and may be extended for a second term.
 If you choose not to enroll after being granted a deferral for two consecutive terms, you will need to submit an Application for Readmission.

 Can I take classes at a different campus?